 (ii) the previous good character of the offender…the court considers the offender should be relieved immediately of the adverse effect that the conviction might have on the offender.

 Generally these applications are made in respect of lesser convictions dealt with in the Magistrates Court.
 Most convictions that are disposed of in the Magistrates Court have the potential to be ordered spent by the court.
 However there are some instances where the applicant is precluded from having their conviction declared spent.
 These types of more serious convictions might include:

 - convictions for which imprisonment (to be suspended or served immediately) was ordered,

 - convictions for which an Intensive Supervision Order was imposed,

 - convictions imposed against corporate entities,

-- convictions for offences which are considered too serious.
+- convictions for offences which are considered too serious (such as life imprisonment).

-A spent conviction will not be listed on a national or state police clearance.
+A spent conviction will not be listed on a state or national police certificate.

 Under the Crimes Act 1914 a Commonwealth (Federal) conviction can be spent if the following conditions are met: